US Cash Products-Harbor products edge up on refinery outage

 NEW YORK, Nov 28 The New York Harbor refined products markets firmed slightly in reaction to power problems that partially shut a regional refinery early Monday morning, traders said.

-PBF Energy's 190,000 barrel-per-day Delaware City, Delaware, refinery was partially shut down early in reaction to an on-site power outage, and a company official said PBF would restart the units when it is safe to do so.
+PBF Energy's 190,000 barrel-per-day Delaware City, Delaware, refinery was partially shut down early Monday in reaction to an on-site power outage, and a company official said that PBF would bring the impacted units back on line when they can be restarted safely.
 [ID:nN1E7AR0NJ]

-It was one of the last days Harbor traders have to complete November trading, but trading was thin in gasoline and distillate grades.a Traders said most of that activity likely was finished before the Thanksgiving holiday last week.
+Monday marked one of the last days that Harbor traders have to complete their November trading, and traders noted that most of that trading activity likely was finished before the Thanksgiving holiday last week.
+Trading activity was thin in gasoline and distillate grades.

-Early December F5 RBOB was called 0.50 cent under to flat to the January RBOB contract on NYMEX, modestly weaker, while early December M4 conventional gasoline was pegged at 2.00/2.25 cents over, also slightly weaker.
+Early December F5 RBOB was called 0.75/0.25 cent under the January RBOB contract on NYMEX, modestly weaker, while early December M4 conventional gasoline was pegged at 2.00/2.50 cents over, also slightly weaker.

-Mild weather forecasts tempered harbor distillate markets as heating oil demand for the U.S. Northeast was expected to be 33.3 percent below normal for this time of year, according to the U.S. National Weather Service.
+Harbor distillate markets were tempered by bearish weather forecasts, as heating oil demand for the U.S. Northeast was expected to be 33.3 percent below normal for this time of year, according to the U.S. National Weather Service.
 [ID:nL4E7MS1IB]

 In the Gulf, M4 gasoline gained 0.25 cent on a Thursday